Creating a Culture of Academic Integrity

 - Give clear oral and written instructions to students about what materials can and cannot be used.
 2

-- Require students to display their ID on their desks during the exam, and mark each student on the attendance sheet to discourage and avoid “ringers.”
-Also require students to record their student ID # on each exam in order to have their exam grade recorded.
+- Validate students' identity by requiring students to display their ID on their desks during the exam, and mark each student on the attendance sheet and/or to record their student ID # on each exam in order to have their exam grade recorded.
 2, 7

 - As often as possible, change the exam questions, ideally from term to term.
 2, 3, 7

 Avoiding Plagiarism with Writing Assignments